probablynotnmp/predictive-analytics-platform/README.md

 ## 👨‍💻 About The Project

 Hi there!
-I'm a recent AI & Data Science graduate, and **Nexus** is my flagship portfolio project.
+I'm a recent AI & Data Science graduate, and this **Predictive Analytics Platform** is my flagship portfolio project.

 I built this platform to bridge the gap between raw customer data and actionable business insights.
 In the real world, data doesn't just sit there; it tells a story.
 My goal was to build a system that listens to that story and predicts the next chapter.